CONTRACT OF CARRIAGE

 - A fully refundable ticket (Unrestricted Fare) may be changed prior to scheduled departure and is always subject to availability and any applicable fare difference.
 If the reservation is not changed prior to scheduled departure, all money associated with the fare and tickets will be considered lost to the passenger(s) and shall remain with Seaborne Airlines, except for the Corporate Account Program.

 - The following Standby rules will apply only in the case of reservations for non-refundable fares for travel that does not involve:

 i. a change in departure city or arrival city, or ii. a change between a Seaborne Airlines-operated flight and a flight that contains a segment operated by Codeshare Partner or interline partner.

 - Passengers may only change their reservation to standby travel for the flight preceding their original departure with an additional charges apply per passenger.

 - Passengers may not change their reservation to standby travel for the flight preceding their original departure if such a change would result in changing the date of travel, a change in the departure city or arrival city, or a change between a Seaborne Airlines-operated flight and a flight that contains a segment operated by a Codeshare Partner or interline partner.

 - Under no circumstances is a Passenger(s) permitted to change their flight to a standby position for any departure after their ticketed reservation.

-- All Passengers must be present at gate at time of change and standby request, and must present valid proof of purchased flights.
+- All Passengers must be present at the gate at the time of change and standby request and must present valid proof of purchased flights.